 - Fertilize your plant immediately with a balanced NKP fertilizer (15-15-15).
 Add 1 ½ teaspoon of balanced fertilizer in a gallon of water and apply to the plant.

-- You can also apply organic fertilizer, vermicompost, or any other light fertilizer.
+- You can also apply organic fertilizer, vermicompost, or light fertilizer.

 - In case of excessive fertilization, drench the pot in a pool of water.
 It washes off excessive fertilizer and salts present in the soil.

 - Fertilize your plant with light fertilizer every 2-3 times a year.

 - Do not over-fertilize the plant while it undergoes dormancy.